razorbacks/ubuntu-authentication/shibboleth/README.md

 Before you begin, make sure you have a valid SSL certificate installed on the web server.
-You can [create a certificate signing request][7] and then [create an AskIT ticket][6] pasting in the CSR to get one.
+You can [create a certificate signing request][7] and then [create a Cherwell ticket][cherwell] pasting in the CSR to get one.

-`shibd` needs to download the IdP (Identity Provider) metadata in order to start up correctly, so make sure there is no firewall blocking traffic from your server to https://federation.uark.edu otherwise you will need to [request a policy][9] for TCP port 443.
+`shibd` needs to download the IdP (Identity Provider) metadata in order to start up correctly, so make sure there is no firewall blocking traffic from your server to https://federation.uark.edu otherwise you will need to [request a policy][firewall-policy-form] for TCP port 443.
+You can check the firewall with [nmap][nmap].

+    nmap -Pn -p 443 federation.uark.edu

 ------------------------------------------------------------------------------